Slavery and Human Trafficking Statement

 Our business is organised primarily into the following six operating brands, across a range of business units from design and development, marketing and letting, building operations, and finance and accounts:

-• Vita Living and Affinity Living are brands which operate in the build-to-rent sector;
+• Vita Living is a brand which operates in the build-to-rent sector; and

 • Union operates co-living residential communities.